Seagate/cortx/doc/S3ServerQuickStart.md

 ## Cloning Cortx-S3Server Repository
 Getting the main Cortx-S3Server code on your system is straightforward.
 1. `$ cd path/to/your/dev/directory`
-2. `$ git clone git@github.com:Seagate/cortx-s3server.git -b dev` ( It has been assumed that `git` is preinstalled.If not then follow git installation specific steps.
+2. `$ git clone git@github.com:Seagate/cortx-s3server.git -b main` ( It has been assumed that `git` is preinstalled.If not then follow git installation specific steps.
 Recommended git version is 2.x.x .
 Check your git version using `$ git --version` command.)
 3. `$ cd cortx-s3Server`
 4. `$ git submodule update --init --recursive && git status`